ow3org/cardano-stake-pool-aws/README.md

 # Cardano Stake Pool Ops

-This project aims to simplify the setup of a Cardano Stake Pool (core & relay nodes) by implementing a dead simple setup to get up and running quickly and, most importantly, securely inside the AWS cloud.
+This project aims to be the most simple way to set up a Cardano Stake Pool (core & relay nodes) inside a secure AWS cloud network.
+It implements an easily configurable, yet a well-opinionated approach, based on some of the best practices found inside the community.

 ## 🐋 Features